What is FLUTD?

 Prevention of FLUTD

-It is hard to prevent FLUTD as no one knows for sure what causes it.
-A good rule is to keep the litter box clean and to provide your cat with fresh water at all times.
+It is hard to prevent FLUTD as no one knows what causes it.
+A good rule is to keep the litter box clean and always provide your cat with fresh water.

 Comments?
 Leave them using the form below.
 Questions?
 Please use the cat forums for those!